 As an English major, I have joined the clubs of I-have-read-too-many-Shakespeare-plays-to-count and when-can-I-stop-reading-Hamlet-even-though-it's-my-favorite.
 It seems that I can't spend a semester without Shakespeare.
 But one of my professors, who is also an English advisor, discussed making Shakespeare not a requirement with my senior class.
 Both sides explained their opinions.
 Some students felt Shakespeared out and some … Continue reading Getting rid of Shakespeare

 At an English Major panel, I got advice for success in life-after-graduation.
 It was a cozy room, stuffed with English nerds.
-Afterwards, I got to talk with a professional author.
+Afterwards, I talked with a professional author.
 One of the first sentences she said was, "I don't agree with what she said during the panel."
-She pointed towards a CEO in the … Continue reading Difference in success
+She pointed towards a CEO in the publishing field. … Continue reading Difference in success

-Writers are always strange people.
+Writers are strange people.
 Perhaps we're not even people at all.
-Not many people - in the whole world - can create an entire world from nothing.
-Something as small as a 65 character text could turn into a 70,000 novel without even trying.
-But are we human if we're gods of our own … Continue reading Are we human?
+Few people can create an entire world from nothing.
+Something as small as a 65 character text could turn into a 70,000 novel without trying.
+But are we human if we're gods of our own worlds?
+We are sometimes quiet, sitting off to the side. … Continue reading Are we human?

 Hello everyone!
-I would like to announce the start of my new editing business: Gotham Edits.
-At Gotham Edits, we edit many different types of written manuscripts, such as, but not limited to: novels short stories flash fiction essays technical documents To our new customers, we offer some free services.
-We hope to hear from … Continue reading New Editing Services!
+I would like to announce my editing business: Gotham Edits.
+At Gotham Edits, we edit different written works, such as, but not limited to: novels short stories flash fiction essays technical documents To our new customers, we offer some free services.
+We hope to hear from you soon!

 Other creative works can be frustrating.
-I've been shown hundreds of different books, movies, music, musicals, and more.
+I know hundreds of books, movies, music, musicals, and more.
 But the first thing I do is criticize them every time.
 I don't mean to though.
-I always look forward into diving into a new creative world.
-I want to see something that will blow my mind … Continue reading Me VS Other Creative Projects
+I always look forward to diving into a new world.
+I want to see something that will blow my mind away.
+But the … Continue reading Me VS other creative projects

 A part of me always wonders what kind of writer I'll be.
 Will I be the one only some people remember?
 I can have my books taught in classrooms.
 Or be the one everyone gets obsessed with for a bit.
 Some can despise my work because of its popularity.
-My stories can change people and let … Continue reading What kind of writer…
+My stories can change people by getting … Continue reading What kind of writer…